uniprojekt/sabotage/README.md

   Public spaces often provide the stage for specific acts of sabotage, from blocking streets and railroads to hostile architecture and other subtly excluding designs, which have been often met with sabotage and outrage.

-#### Intersting for most topics, sometimes not closely related to sabotage:
+#### Interesting for most topics, sometimes not closely related to sabotage:

 [Unintended Consequences Blog - Bezmenovs Steps](https://unintendedconsequenc.es/bezmenovs-steps/)